istio/istio.io/content/en/docs/tasks/security/webhook/index.md

 for evaluation purposes only.
 {{< /warning >}}

+Istio has two webhooks (Galley and Sidecar Injector).
+In current Istio implementation, Galley and Sidecar Injector manage their own webhook configurations, which from security perspective is not recommended because a compromised webhook may conduct privilege escalation attacks.

-This task shows how to how to manage webhooks in Istio through `istioctl`.
+This task shows how to use `istioctl`, instead of Galley and Sidecar Injector, to manage the webhook configurations of Galley and Sidecar Injector.

 ## Before you begin

 * Create a new Kubernetes cluster to run the example in this tutorial.

-## Webhook management

-Istio has two webhooks (Galley and Sidecar Injector).
-In current Istio implementation, Galley and Sidecar Injector manage their own webhook configurations.
-This task uses `istioctl`, instead of Galley and Sidecar Injector, to manage the webhook configurations of Galley and Sidecar Injector.

 ## Install Istio